 Muscle issues can easily sidetrack a horse in training.
 The good news is they don’t have to.

 Muscle is by far the largest organ system by weight in your horse’s body.
 It is highly adaptable and responds to training quicker than other skeletal tissues or the circulatory system.
-Muscle can also be an underappreciated source of performance problems.
+Muscles can also be an underappreciated source of performance problems.

 Tying-up (rhabdomyolysis) is the most obvious and serious muscle problem.
 In this condition, the horse’s muscles begin to spasm while exercising.
 There are many possible causes, but the bottom line is that it is an energy crisis.
 After starting to exercise, the muscle has insufficient energy reserves to relax.
 While it is obvious that energy is needed for muscle to contract and exercise, it is also needed to restore the muscle to a resting state.